 J. Track: Special designation for some schools, not usually used.

-The index.txt file can be opened up in a spreadsheet software - it will display as a series of rows & columns showing what information is linked to each photo.
+The index.txt file may be opened up in a spreadsheet software - it will display as a series of rows & columns showing what information is linked to each photo.

 Enhancing the PSPA Data

 The PSPA standard does not include important information that can help you make panel pages easily, such as the roles of people in your school (Students, Teachers, Administration, etc.), or job hierarchy relative to each other (Principal, Vice-Principal, Teacher, Assistant Teacher, Student).

 Memento Yearbook adds extra categories to its portrait manager to provide this missing information so you can build custom portrait panel pages with great ease.

 K. Department: staff members work group, eg. faculty, administration, support staff, etc.